 \(F=k\frac{q_1 q_2}{r^2}\)

-Materials respond very differently to the presence of electric charges, leading to their classification as either conductors or insulators.
-This distinction proves important in electrical engineering, determining which materials suit specific applications and how charges distribute within them.
+Materials respond very differently to the presence of electric charges.
+This leads to their classification as either conductors or insulators.

-Conductors are materials containing free electrons that can move relatively easily throughout the material.
-Metals such as copper, aluminum, silver, and gold exemplify excellent conductors due to their atomic structure, which features one or two loosely bound electrons in the outermost shell.
-These conduction electrons are not tightly bound to individual atoms and can drift through the material in response to an applied electric field.
-When excess charge is added to a conductor, it immediately redistributes across the surface until reaching equilibrium, with charges positioning themselves as far apart as possible due to mutual repulsion.
+Conductors are materials containing free electrons that can move easily throughout the material.
+Metals such as copper, aluminum, silver, and gold are excellent conductors due to their atomic structure that features one or two loosely bound electrons in the outermost shell.
+These electrons are not tightly bound to individual atoms and can drift through the material in response to an applied electric field.

 \(I=\frac{Q}{t}\)